Cost Comparison

 Cost Tiers by State

-The following table categorizes states into cost tiers based on the general affordability of obtaining a State Automotive Mechanic License.
+The following table categorizes states into cost tiers based on general trends in the automotive mechanic licensing and training costs.

 TierEstimated RangeStates